lvs1974/NvidiaGraphicsFixup/README.md

 - `ngfxpatch=pikera` replaces `board-id` with `board-ix`
 - `ngfxgl=1` boot argument (and `disable-metal` property) to disable Metal support
 - `ngfxcompat=1` boot argument (and `force-compat` property) to ignore compatibility check in NVDAStartupWeb
+- `ngfxsubmit=0` boot argument to disable interface stuttering fix on 10.13

 #### Credits
 - [Apple](https://www.apple.com) for macOS